Linking thermodynamics and measurements of protein stability: Equilibrium two-state folding

 \section{Equilibrium two-state folding}

 The discussions above generally assume a two-state behaviour, and we have shown how any transition may \emph{formally} be treated as such, at least in equilibrium experiments.
 It is, however, also clear that if the system does not behave like a two-state system, but is treated as such, the baselines would have highly non-trivial shapes.
-This is clear from Eq.~\eqref{eq:averagealphas} which show that unless the subpopulations within each state behave smoothly as a function of a perturbing variable (e.g. temperature) then $\overline{\alpha}_A$ and $\overline{\alpha}_B$ could be highly non-linear.
+This is clear from Eq.~\eqref{eq:averagealphas} which show that unless the subpopulations within each state behave smoothly as a function of a perturbing variable (e.g. temperature) then $\overline{\alpha}_N$ and $\overline{\alpha}_U$ could be highly non-linear.
 Thus, it becomes important to consider how much the system behaves more like a thermodynamic system with two separate states, and where the properties of these states are only mildly dependent on the conditions so that they can be considered mostly fixed.
+This in turn highlights the baselines as potential dumping ground for errors that arise when fitting a multi-state transition to a two-state model, and hence again highlights the importance of sensible choices of baselines and examining how well they fit the data.

 Focussing on equilibrium properties, a number of tests have been put forward to address the issue of `two-state or not' \citep{lumry1966validity}.
 These tests include the analysis of the temperature dependence of thermodynamic parameters, estimation of parameters using several independent techniques and perhaps the most well-known test of all, the `calorimetric criterion'.
 This criterion states that for a two-state reaction, the unfolding reaction-enthalpy which is obtained by integrating the area between a DSC peak and the merged baselines, should be identical to the enthalpy obtained from the van't Hoff equation (Eq.~\eqref{eq:vant.hoff}) and the temperature dependence of the equilibrium constant determined in the same experiment.
 It has been shown \citep{zhou1999calorimetric} that for \emph{any} DSC experiment, the calorimetric criterion can be fulfilled by some `clever' choice of baseline.
 Indeed, this is not just a philosophical issue, as evidenced by the substantially different interpretations of equilibrium unfolding experiments depending in part of the choices of baselines and models \citep{sadqi2006atom,ferguson2007analysis,zhou2007analysis,sadqi2007analysis}.